snickell/mapbox-gl-js-untainted/README.md

 **MapsGL** is a community fork of [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js), which as of Dec 8, 2020 is no longer open source.

-Anyone with a stake in a healthy community fork is welcome to contribute and discuss our next steps:
+Anyone with a stake in a healthy community fork is welcome to contribute and discuss our next steps.
 To **contribute in the early stages, [chat on gitter](https://gitter.im/maps-gl/maps-gl)** or email hackerswelcome@mapsgl.org

 In the short term, we'll be very open in granting project leadership/commit privileges.
 When in doubt, we favour including everyone (with some github history or other open source experience) affected by the license change, with the goal of minimizing fragmentation.